facebookresearch/detectron2/docker/README.md

 ```

 ### Temporary
-Use sudo (with your usual credentials) inside of the container.
+Use sudo inside of the container.
 Changes will be lost when the container is restarted.

 **Example:**
 `sudo apt-get update`
 `sudo apt-get install nano vim emacs`
 `sudo pip install pandas`